vickymg/CV/README.md

 ## Experience

-University of the Arts London
-Study Abroad Coordinator (November 2014 – November 2015)
+University of the Arts London, Study Abroad Coordinator (November 2014 – November 2015)
 * led a project to rebuild the Study Abroad student database, working to understand user requirements, planning, and building the new database using FileMaker software
 * coordinating Integrated, Semester and Summer Study Abroad programmes for international students across five of UAL’s constituent colleges, line managing the Study Abroad administrators
 * responsible for the administration of applications and enrolments, liaising with departments and academic staff around the university, as well as building relationships with partner institutions abroad

-Study Abroad Administrator (December 2012 – November 2014)
+University of the Arts London, Study Abroad Administrator (December 2012 – November 2014)
 * administered Study Abroad programmes across UAL, providing support for students throughout the application process and whilst studying in London

-The Salters’ Institute
-Camps Administrator (October 2010 – November 2012)
+The Salters’ Institute, Camps Administrator (October 2010 – November 2012)
 * administered residential Chemistry Camps for Year 10 and 11 students at UK universities to encourage take up of Chemistry as a subject at A-Level

-Oxford Study Courses
-Course Administrator (December 2009 – October 2010)
+Oxford Study Courses, Course Administrator (December 2009 – October 2010)
 * administered residential revision courses for International Baccalaureate students, taking place at Oxford and Cambridge universities, and assisting with revision book sales